Burmese–Siamese War (1802–1805): Background

+Lan Na conquest

 King Kawila of Chiang Mai assigned his brother Phraya Thammalangka to lead the Lan Na troops to the north.
 Prince Thammalangka marched to Mongyawng in March 1805.
-The saopha of Mongyawng surrendered to the Lan Na troops without fighting and Maha Hkanan of Kengtung, who had taken refuge there, escaped again to hide in the forests.
-Phraya Thammalangka moved the 10,000 people from Kengtung and Mongyawng to settle in Chiang Mai.
+The saopha of Mongyawng surrendered to the Lan Na troops without fighting and Maha Hkanan of Chiangtung, who had taken refuge there, escaped again to hide in the forests.
+Phraya Thammalangka moved the 10,000 people from Chiangtung and Mongyawng to settle in Chiang Mai.

 Prince Atthawarapanyo of Nan led his army to subjugate the Tai Lue princedoms to the northeast in March 1805.
 The Nan army attacked the Tai Lue towns of Vieng Phouka and Luang Namtha (in modern Luang Namtha Province) first.
-The ruler of Vieng Phouka surrendered but the ruler of Luang Namtha fled to Mengpeng.
+The ruler of Vieng Phouka surrendered, but the ruler of Luang Namtha fled to Mengpeng.
 Atthawarapanyo proceeded from Vieng Phouka to Mengpeng.
-Phraya Pap, the ruler of Mengpeng abandoned his town and fled to Menglun.
-As the Nan army approached Chiang Hung, all the princes of Mengpeng, Menglun, and Mengla (all in the Mengla County) of the Sipsongpanna confederacy retreated to the city of Chiang Hung (Jinghong).
+Phraya Phap, the ruler of Mengpeng, abandoned his town and fled to Menglun.
+As the Nan army approached Chiang Hung, all the princes of Mengpeng, Menglun and Mengla (all in the Mengla County) of the Sipsongpanna confederacy retreated to the city of Chiang Hung (Jinghong).
 Chiang Hung peacefully surrendered to the invaders.
-The ruler of Kengcheng (modern Muang Sing) also submitted.
-Mahanoi, the ruler of Chiang Hung, was under-aged and was under the regency of his uncle Prince Mahavang.
-Chiang Hung court then sent Prince Mahavang as his delegate to Bangkok for submission.
+The ruler of Kengcheng also submitted.
+Mahanoi, the ruler of Chiang Hung, was underage and was under the regency of his uncle Prince Mahavang.
+The Chiang Hung court then sent Prince Mahavang as his delegate to Bangkok for submission.
 Prince Atthawarapanyo of Nan moved about 40,000 to 50,000 Tai Lue people from Sipsongpanna to settle in Nan and his other dominions.

-The whole entourage of Tai Lue princes, headed by the ruler of Kengcheng, including Prince Mahavang of Chiang Hung, Phraya Pap of Mengpeng and Phraya Kamlue of Mengla, traveled down south to visit King Rama I at Bangkok in May 1805.
-King Rama I realized that the Siamese rule over the northernmost Tai states was impractical due to sheer distance and mountainous geographical obstacles so he allowed all of the Tai Lue princes to return to their territories.
+The whole entourage of Tai Lue princes, headed by the ruler of Kengcheng, including Prince Mahavang of Chiang Hung, Phraya Phap of Mengpeng and Phraya Kamlue of Mengla, traveled down south to visit King Rama I at Bangkok in May 1805.
+King Rama I thought that the Siamese rule over the northernmost Tai states was impractical due to sheer distance and mountainous geographical obstacles, so he allowed all of the Tai Lue princes to return to their territories.